scsm-ua/kirtan-guide-en/songs/radha-krishna-prana-mora-jugala-kishora.md

     śrī-kṛṣṇa-chaitanya-prabhur dāser anudāsa sevā abhilāṣa kore narottama-dāsa

-Narottam Dās, the servant of the servant of Śrī Krish- na Chaitanya Mahāprabhu, longs for this service to the Di- vine Couple.
+Narottam Dās, the servant of the servant of Śrī Krishna Chaitanya Mahāprabhu, longs for this service to the Divine Couple.